 8. If you still can't convince your local officials to stop spraying Roundup, keep up the pressure and start looking for candidates to run for these positions who will stop the use of Roundup in your community!

-2. Watch this interview with Zen Honeycutt from Moms Across America for tips on getting Roundup out of your community.
+2. Check out the "How to Get Roundup Out of Your Community" resource page from Moms Across America for tips on getting Roundup out of your community.

 3. Check out the Pesticide Mapping Project from OCA and Beyond Pesticides to find examples of model legislation and connect with other local leaders.